Author + information

 - Gregg W. Stone, MD‡‡,

-- ABSORB China Investigators
+- on behalf of the ABSORB China Investigators

 - ∗Fu Wai Hospital, National Center for Cardiovascular Diseases, Chinese Academy of Medical Sciences, Beijing, China